Return To Handbook IndexRoss Crain's Resume

 In the laboratory, it is easier to measure weight (mass) than volume, although both are often recorded.

-5: Fluid weight = Weight water + Weight oil + Weight gas
+* Fluid weight = Weight water + Weight oil + Weight gas

-OR 6: Fluid weight = DENSwtr * Vwtr + DENSoil * Voil + DENSgas * Vgas
+* OR Fluid weight = DENSwtr * Vwtr + DENSoil * Voil + DENSgas * Vgas

 Cores taken in oil based mud give a better view of irreducible water, as these muds do not displace the water.
-However, gas expansion still distorts the oil volume.ines are log analysis.

-The main use for core analysis oil saturation is to estimate minimum possible residual oil saturation, and to assist in locating gas-oil and oil-water contacts.
+The main use for core analysis oil saturation in conventional reservoirs is to estimate minimum possible residual oil saturation, and to assist in locating gas-oil and oil-water contacts.
 Gas and water zones have low residual oil, unless they were once oil zones (recently or in earlier geologic time).
 Oil saturation from core analysis is quite useful in tar sand and sometimes in heavy oil evaluations, where flushing is minimal.

 CORE saturation measurements